In Exercises 1–10, determine whether each relation is a function. Give the domain and range for each relation. {(-3, -3), (-2, −2), (−1, −1), (0, 0)}

 Vertical Line Test

-The vertical line test is a visual way to determine if a curve is a function.
-If any vertical line intersects the graph of the relation more than once, then the relation is not a function.
-This test helps to quickly assess whether an equation like y² = x defines y as a function of x.
+The vertical line test is a graphical method to determine if a relation is a function.
+If any vertical line intersects the graph more than once, the relation is not a function.
+For y² = x, the graph is a sideways parabola, failing the vertical line test.

 Recommended video: